Landlease Q & A

 Q. Are there any additional charges.

 A. Conestoga Estates is not on municipal services and operators its own water treatment facility.
-There is a small monthly fee for water testing.
+There is a small monthly fee of $14.00 for water testing.
 There is an additional charge for the parking of recreation vehicles and utility trailers in a secure compound.
 Additional maintenance services such as lawn care and snow removal for your individual lot are available for a fee from a on-site contractor.

 Q. Can I get a mortgage on the home when the land is leased?